-Additionally, remember that fishing the cabling is only one part of what is necessary to professionally install a television.
+Additionally, remember that fishing the cabling is only one part of what is necessary to install a television professionally.

-Television height, television mounts, types of audio and video cables, audio and video components to be integrated and several more steps required to successfully complete a project of this type need to be evaluated before even starting.
+And remember tv height, television mounts, types of audio and video cables, audio and video components to be integrated, and several more steps required to complete a project of this type need to be evaluated before even starting.